-In the event that the area weather is so severe the College feels that life and property may be in danger, classes may be canceled until weather and road conditions improve.
+In the event that the area weather is so severe the College feels that life and property may be in danger, campuses may close, classes may be canceled, or move to virtual until weather and road conditions improve.
 We strive to distribute announcements regarding closures to students, faculty, and staff in a timely fashion.
 Announcements regarding College closings will be made through College social media accounts, over the following radio stations: in De Queen KDQN 92.1 and KTYC 88.5 and in Nashville KMTB 99.5 and KBPU 88.7.
 The college will use the college's mass notification system to notify all college employees and students regarding campus closures.